-Record the acres of corn harvested for grain, seed, silage, or greenchop for all states.
+Record the acres of corn harvested for grain, seed, silage, or greenchop.
 Corn harvested for seed should be included as corn harvested for grain.
-Do not report field corn or sweet corn hogged-off as a harvested crop.
+Do not report field corn or sweet corn where hogs were released into standing corn for harvest ("hogged-off").

-- Sweet corn should be included in All Other Crops. - Popcorn and high moisture corn (for non-grain purposes) should be included in All Other Crops. - Do not report field cor or sweet corn hogged-off as a harvested crop.
+- Sweet corn should be included in All Other Crops. - Popcorn and high moisture corn (for non-grain purposes) should be included in All Other Crops. - Do not report field corn or sweet corn "hogged-off" as a harvested crop.